Topological Anderson insulator phases in one dimensional quasi-periodic mechanical SSH chains: MECHANICAL MODEL MODULATED WITH INTRACELL AUBRY-ANDRE SPRING CONSTANTs

 similarly for $B$ type mass one has

 The two equations can be compactly expressed in matrix form using a dynamical matrix, similar to Eq.~\eqref{eq:dynamicalmat1} as \begin{widetext} {

 } \end{widetext}

+Conductance for this model is computed using the non-equilibrium Green's function technique, as illustrated in Fig.~\ref{fig:e2B}.
 In order to achieve genuine quasi-periodicity, it is important to work with an infinite system.
 To simulate this, we apply periodic boundary conditions within the lattice and find a suitable rational approximation $\tilde{\beta}=\frac{F_{n-1}}{F_{n}}$, where the numerator and denominator are successive terms in the Fibonacci sequence.